converyj/reactnd-project-myreads/README.md

 # To the fellow Developer:

-This is a simple React Web Application to manage a list of books from "Currently Reading", "Want to Read" and "Read".
+This is a simple React Web Application to manage a list of books from "Currently Reading", "Want to Read" and "Read" with the ability to rate the books.

-Constructed with React and React Router. with a combination of CSS styles and Bootstrap 4 configurations.
+Constructed with React and React Router.

 ## Get Started!